 ●Patients with an AHI ≥15 events per hour of sleep, even in the absence of symptoms.

-●Patients who perform mission critical work (eg, airline pilot, bus and truck drivers) and have an AHI between 5 and 15 events per hour of sleep, even if there are no clinical or physiological symptoms attributable to OSA.
+●Patients who perform mission critical work (eg, airline pilots, air traffic controllers, locomotive engineers, bus and truck drivers) and have an AHI between 5 and 15 events per hour of sleep, even if there are no clinical or physiological symptoms attributable to OSA.
 Individuals with an AHI in this range who are truly asymptomatic may or may not be at risk for impaired driving.
 However, individuals tend to under-report symptoms when their occupation may be at risk, so judging whether a patient is symptomatic or not can be difficult.
 The decision to initiate therapy therefore requires some clinician judgement as well as recognition that the driver may be poorly motivated to report symptoms.

 ●Patients with an increased number of RERAs (eg, ≥10 per hour) and excessive daytime sleepiness, even if the AHI is ≤5 events per hour.